-Ceòlas employs six members of staff and is overseen by a board of seven directors, supported by a community committee.
+Ceòlas employs 7 members of staff and is overseen by a board of 9 directors, supported by a community committee.
 Ceòlas is currently engaged in an ambitious project in partnership with Lews Castle College UHI, to develop a centre for Gàidhlig music, dance and culture at Cnoc Soilleir Dalabrog, South Uist.

 In recognition of Ceòlas’ contribution to the community and local economy the organisation has been nominated for a number of prestigious awards:

 - National Lottery Good Causes Awards (UK Finalist 2016)

 - MG Alba & Daily Record Gaelic International Award for Art & Culture (Finalist 2016)

 - MG Alba & Daily Record Gaelic International Award for our international work and profile (Winner 2015)

 - Bòrd na Gàidhlig & Daily Record Gaelic as an Economic Asset (Winner 2014)

 - MG Alba & Daily Record Gaelic International Award for Ceòlas’ EOST Project (Finalist 2013)